zoogie/super-skaterhax/README.md

 NOTE:
 - If for any reason you don't land on the "GO GO!" page after after relaunching the browser, use the bookmark you saved to get back there.
 Then continue on step 4.
 - Some regions may give you an SSL warning before landing on the exploit page on github, just press A to pass these prompts.
+If you get these, your date/time may be set incorrectly and you should fix it if so.

 ## Exploit details

 This is a Use-After-Free that occures when an svg mask paints a text selection in a certain test case.
 The webkit test demo this is based on can be found [here](https://github.com/WebKit/WebKit/blob/main/LayoutTests/svg/masking/mask-should-not-paint-selection.html).
 Implementation details can be found in comments inside this repo, starting with super/index.html.
+The repo code is not intended for production, since all of the added comments and stuff have likely uncalibrated my offsets.

 ## Troubleshooting (hbmenu)